-For the development of new materials, Fraunhofer-Center HTL always places the focus on the planned application for the customer.
-Using the required application properties, a specific catalogue of thermal, mechanical, electrical and chemical properties, which must be satisfied in the material design, is compiled.
-The processing steps on the way from the raw material to the finished product often set further limitations, which must be taken into consideration in computer-aided material design.
-For the material design, the specifications agreed with the customer are systematically analyzed to determine the essential decision criteria for the design of the material.
-Weak points and strengths of possibly existing material solutions for the specific application purpose are examined.
+At Fraunhofer Center HTL, the development of new materials is always focused on the planned application of the customer.
+The required component properties lead to a specific set of thermal, mechanical, electrical, and chemical properties that must be met during material design.
+The processing steps from raw material to finished product often set further constraints that must be considered in computer-aided material design.
+For material design, the requirements profile agreed upon with the customer is first systematically analyzed to identify the essential decision criteria for designing the material.
+Weaknesses and strengths of existing material solutions for the specific application are checked.

-- Are there commercially available materials, which would be suitable with small modifications?
+- Are there commercial materials that would be suitable with minor modifications?

-- Which material will yield the optimum technical and economical solution?
+- Which material provides the optimal technical and economic solution?

-- Could the requirements possibly be fulfilled best using composite materials (Publication: Ceramic Matrix Composites)?
+- Could the requirements possibly be best met by composite materials or composite structures? (publication: Ceramic Matrix Composites)